 Hulme group natural product targets span a number of different classes of metabolite, but an overriding theme is that they interact with their biological targets through several, or many, chiral groups.
 Some of the natural product targets which have recently been successfully tackled by the group are: the mixed PKS/NRPS cytotoxic marine natural product disorazole C1; a thiazoline analogue of the cytotoxic NRPS-derived peptide bisebromoamide, and the cytotoxic marine polyketide octalactin A. Past targets have included the antifungal protein synthesis inhibitor anisomycin; iminosugar immunomodulators such as DAB-1, CYB-3, and nectrisine; tetrahydroisoquinoline antibiotics such as pancratistatin; and products of mixed PKS-NRPS biosynthetic pathways, such as the unusual aminopolyol zwittermicin A.

 The Hulme group are interested in the light fastness of historic natural products dyestuffs (see Chem.
 Soc.
 Rev., 2005) and have investigated the light-ageing of natural yellow flavonoid dyes such as those found in the plants weld and dyers greenweed, and red/black neoflavonoid dyes such as those found in brazilwood.
 Sample sizes are necessarily very small and the Hulme group have pioneered the use of LC-MS and more recently UPLC in the analysis of dyestuffs, working on material from the NMS, Burrell, Bodleian, Historic Royal Palaces, and V&A collections over the past 15 years.
 From 2002-2005 the group took part in the largest project funded under the EC FP5 Cultural Heritage Programme (Contract: EV4K-CT-2001-00048) on the Monitoring of Damage in Historic Tapestries (MODHT).
 Royal tapestries were extremely prestigious and very expensive pieces (typically costing as much as a battleship each) and represent a rich part of European cultural heritage.
 From 2009-13 the group had a studentship from the EPSRC/AHRC funded Science and Heritage programme.
-Past research group members now work at the Swiss Institute of Art in Zurich, the National Gallery in London and National Museums Scotland.
+Past research group members have gone on to work at the Swiss Institute of Art in Zurich, the National Gallery in London and National Museums Scotland.

 The photostability of dyestuffs is a modern problem as much as an historic one.
 With the rapid rise in digital cameras and home-printing of photographs the kind of problems that can arise can easily be seen in faded old pictures.